Childhood is a journey, not a race

 - a copy of your child’s legal birth certificate (not the mother’s copy)

-- You will also need to bring proof of household income such as documentation of proof of federal or state assistance, recent pay stub(s), 2015 Tax Return or 2015 W-2(‘s) for all those who live in the home.
+- You will also need to bring verification of household income such as documentation of federal or state assistance (case number), recent pay stub(s), 2016 Tax Return or 2016 W-2(‘s) for all those who live in the home

-- Documentation regarding evaluations of your by a public or private institution.
+- Documentation regarding any evaluations of your child by a public or private institution.